 The automatic upgrading and recovery service becomes available when the Management Server starts.
 It is listed as a service and runs unless the service is disabled.
 In Windows 2000, the service is listed in Start > Programs > Administrative Tools > Services; in Windows NT 4.0, Terminal Server, it is listed in the Control Panel.

-Upgrade and Recovery Requirements
+Recovery and Upgrade Requirements

-The requirements for automatic upgrades and recovery are as follows:
+The requirements for a recovery and upgrade are as follows:

-- DHCP must be running on the terminal's subnet. - A Management Server must be on the terminal's network. - The upgrade policies must be set to upgrade software if the version on the Management Server is newer.
+- A DHCP server must be running on the terminal's subnet. - A Management Server must be on the terminal's subnet.